Cartography of France: IGN

-The Institut Géographique National (English: National Geographic Institute) or IGN is a French public state administrative establishment founded in 1940[1] to produce and maintain geographical information for France and its overseas departments and territories.
+The Institut géographique national (English: National Geographic Institute) or IGN is a French public state administrative establishment founded in 1940[1] to produce and maintain geographical information for France and its overseas departments and territories.

 “Intense cartographic work planned for the beginning of the war was stopped by the defeat of France in June 1940.
 Shortly afterward the great map service known to the world as the Service Géographique de l’Armée Française was demilitarized and renamed Institut National Géographique.
-Under this label, which it still bears, it continued to function, its activities including the opening of a new school for cartographers in the famous building of the Hotel de Rohan in Paris.
+Under this label, which it still bears, it continued to function, its activities including the opening of a new school for cartographers in the famous building of the Hôtel de Rohan in Paris.
 A few more sheets of the 1:50,000 map of France were published.
 The main progress was achieved by the African Army Map Service, which was able to pursue field work, particularly in the Sahara.
 The list of maps of French Africa have lengthened notably."